-After you have made the decision to begin the search for your birth parents or child placed for adoption, you have lots of options on how best to start the process.
-Some take more time and others take more money.
+After you have decided to begin the search for your birth parents or child placed for adoption, you have lots of options on how best to start the process.
+Some take more time and others make more money.
 There is a plethora of information regarding the search process and your options, but little is available on the actual, transparent costs associated with professional searches.

 Cost of a Professional Search

 My company, Trustify, is the only nationwide network of licensed, vetted private investigators.
 Our highly qualified investigators are based on geography and specialty.
 Many of our private investigators specialize in difficult adoption cases and search and reunions.
 The turn-around time for our services is very quick, based on our hourly payment system (you only pay for the hours you pre-authorize) and the person searching is in full control of the process.
 The investigators typically know after 5 hours whether it will be a simple and quick case or whether it will go on for a longer amount of time.
 Getting that information quickly with a relatively inexpensive investment can help the searching party make an informed decision on how best to move forward.

 Based on when the adoption took place, the amount of time can be 8-10 hours on the low side or up to 30 hours or more on the high side.
 You will get the information within days, and at an hourly cost of $79 an hour, the total cost can go from $600 for quick cases to $2,500 or more for longer, more difficult cases where little information is available on the adoption besides non-identifying information.
 Again, the amount of information and date of the adoption completion play heavily on the number of hours needed to complete a case.
 These fees also include adoption databases, typically run at $50-$250.
 The disparity is based on the amount of information the searcher has on the person for whom they wish to locate.
 Most investigators tend to become very good with one database and leverage their expertise to get results quickly.
 However, all good private investigators will utilize an additional database, as well as open sources to confirm the found information is accurate.